 Governor Mike Dunleavy continues to advocate for an Alaska focused agenda that he promised when seeking office: a concentration on outcomes that Alaskans deserve; the individual being put first instead of the bureaucracy; and pursuing government efficiencies.
+Protecting and supporting the people of Alaska has been the forefront of the Governor's mission since the COVID-19 pandemic hit Alaska.
+With the significant influx of Federal funds, his Administration has worked tirelessly to deploy resources to businesses, communities, and families across the state.
 The Governor has introduced initiatives to continue to capitalize on responsible resource development and Alaska's strategic location, prepare Alaska's children for success, attain innovative sources of revenues, and address the State's fiscal future.